n1amr/MCQ-Checker/README.md

 # MCQ Checker

-A python script to grade images of MCQ answers.
+A python program that uses OpenCV to grade scanned images of MCQ bubble sheets.

+Note: Sample imgaes can be found at https://inclass.kaggle.com/c/cse-464-mcqcorrector/data